react-navigation/react-navigation.github.io/versioned_docs/version-8.x/elements.md

   - `plain`
   - `filled`
 - `color` - Color of the button.
 Defaults to the [theme](themes.md)'s primary color.
+- `icon` - Icon to display before the label.
+It can be an icon object or a function that returns an icon object or a React element.
+See [Icons](icons.md) for more details.
+- `disabled` - Boolean which controls whether the button is disabled.
 - `children` - Content to render inside the button.
+It must be a string or React element that can be nested inside a `Text` component.

 In addition, the button integrates with React Navigation and accepts the same props as [`useLinkProps`](use-link-props.md#options) hook.